-This blog began in 2009 in support of my enthusiastic relocation to Ireland and embarking on a path of a reluctant entrepreneurship.
+This blog is a relaunch of one that I started in 2009 in support of an enthusiastic mid-life relocation to Ireland while embarking on the path of a reluctant entrepreneur.

 You can learn more about my ongoing work, find out about our courses and workshops, and join the conversation at Empowering-Change.com.